November 16–17, 2013

 The nationally recognized Downtown Festival & Art Show transforms downtown Gainesville into a venue for award-winning artists and draws a crowd of more than 100,000.
 Presented by the City of Gainesville Department of Parks, Recreation and Cultural Affairs, the festival celebrates its 32nd anniversary in 2013.
 For two days, visitors can leisurely stroll through historic downtown and marvel at works from more than 250 of the nation’s most talented artists, who display their original oils and acrylics, vibrant watercolors, captivating sculptures, dazzling jewelry, decorative ceramics and vivid photography.
 With such a diverse array of unique art displayed for sale and competition, the Downtown Festival & Art Show is a great way to purchase one-of-a-kind art for you or a friend.

 The weekend kicks off on Friday, November 15, with a free Downtown Blues Concert on the Bo Diddley Community Plaza at 7pm presented by the North Florida Blues Society.
+Big Time Juke and the Joints will kick off the show and get the crowd moving.
+Two time winners of the North Central Florida Blues Society Gainesville Blues Challenge, the R. Mutt Blues Band will follow with a combination of traditional blues hits and soul-moving originals.
+Headlining the concert is Brandon Santini; a Memphis vocalist and harmonica player overflowing with passion and pure talent, who is sure to satisfy one's quench for musical culture.
 Throughout the weekend, the Festival will showcase continuous live music and performances on three stages that will feature solo musicians, bands and dance companies.
-These musical treats are absolutely free and open to the public. .
+These musical treats are absolutely free and open to the public.

 With more than 20 food vendors, the Festival incorporates many multicultural dishes to satisfy anyone’s appetite!